markfinger/django-node/docs/settings.md

 ### DJANGO_NODE['NODE_VERSION_COMMAND']

-The command invoked on Node.js to retrieve its version.
+The command invoked on Node to retrieve its version.

 Default:
 ```python